I Love You

 I love you

-A quick search tells me this about depth that may be related to the topic at hand.
+A quick search tells me this about depth that is related to the topic at hand.
 (1) the distance from the top or surface to the bottom of something.
 (2) the quality of being intense or extreme.
 (3) complexity and profundity of thought.
 Only quoting a few definitions.

 So, what does relational depth mean to me?
 To me it means being emotionally, spiritually, and physically connected.
 The outer shell of this depth is the spoken word that is only the conveyance of an inner feeling.

-For me, saying I love you is not a conventional statement uttered to fill air space but a meaningful expression of how I feel towards that person.
+For me, saying I love you is not a conventional statement uttered to fill air space.
+It is a meaningful expression of how I feel towards that person.
 But what do I know except that which I know and feel.

-And since what I know and feel is transitory, I love you is for the moment because I have no say so concerning always and forever even though that may be my resolve.
+And since what I know and feel is transitory, I love you is for the moment.
+I have no say so about always and forever.
+Even though that is my resolve.

 I am not making a vague statement when I tell someone that I love them, or am I?
-I have not felt any love for myself so how can I be sure that what I am feeling is love for someone else?
+I have not felt any love for myself.
+How can I be sure that what I am feeling is love for someone else?

 flowers

 Do I know what I am telling myself and trying to convince myself of?
-I have caring and affection towards members of my family, so I will accept that as love even though I do not know if love is only a feeling or a living entity as well.
+I have caring and affection towards members of my family.
+I will accept that as love.
+I do not know if love is only a feeling or a living entity as well.